Overview | Academics | Cost | Location | Life Abroad | Student Voices | Apply

 Brussels, the capital city of Belgium, is a bustling and historical city within Europe.
-Brussels' central location allows students to easily explore the area's rich history and culture at their own pace.
+Brussels' central location allows you to easily explore the area's rich history and culture at your own pace.

 Getting to Your Program